RafaelDe-Leon/Gif-tastic/README.md

 click (https://rafaelde-leon.github.io/Gif-tastic/) to see the gifs.

-##The Way it was built
+##The Way it was built using Giphy API

-* Giphy API

-- API was used to get asynchronous results and showing it to the page when the user clicks on the button
+* API was used to get asynchronous results and showing it to the page when the user clicks on the button

 ##Built Using
 * HTML5